 Name or Name Signed For if Minor

+This application does not constitute an approval.
 As a reminder, From the Heart Retriever and Doxies do not guarantee a puppy at any time and a puppy will only be donated if approved by From the Heart.
 At any point in time, we reserve the right to deny the application after approval if approved because of additional information that From the Heart has become aware of.